billmcmillin/refine/README.md

-#Garbage Reconciliation: Data Cleaning and Linking.
+#Garbage Reconciliation: Data Cleaning and Linking
-##Documents for the presentation on OpenRefine at Ohio IR day.
+##Documents for the presentation on OpenRefine at Ohio IR day

 ###Acknowledgements
 *Major thanks to Christina Harlow for not only creating LC-Reconcile, but also for creating and sharing this [excellent documentation](http://christinaharlow.com/openrefine-reconciliation-workshop-c4lmdc).